sdhanemkula/aws-documentation/security_info/analytics/athena.md

 * Athena workgroups can be defined to assist in minimal user configuration values

 # Policy
-* All Athena access permissions (services) to all external services are handled via IAM role policies defined by ETS (see section below)
+* All Athena access permissions (services) to all external services are handled via IAM role policies
-* All Athena access permissions (business users) are handled via IAM role policies defined by ETS (see section below)
+* All Athena access permissions (business users) are handled via IAM role policies

-**TODO: need to figure out how other teams are specifying connection information**

 **Open items include**
 * Single Dev 'admin' role